-iPhone 14 (2022): Rumors, release date, price, features, more
+iPhone 14 (2022): Rumors, price, features, more

 Name

-Apple has stuck to its naming schedule for a few years now, and there doesn't seem to be any sign of a return to the 'S' upgrades of yesteryear.
-As you're about to find out, we're expecting a big design change with the next iPhone, so 13S wouldn't really make sense anyway. iPhone 14 it is.
+Apple has stuck to its naming schedule for a few years now, and there doesn't seem to be any sign of a return to the 'S' upgrades of yesteryear. iPhone 14, 14 Pro seems like a lock-in.

 Design

-Most of what we know about the next iPhone is design-based, thanks to a hefty September leak from Jon Prosser.
-From that report:
+Most of what we know about the next iPhone was based on a design leak from Jon Prosser.
+From September:

 According to renders provided by Prosser based on information he has seen, next year's iPhone will apparently see the end of the iPhone's famous camera bump.
 Instead, it will just be thicker to hide the camera bump, and possibly provide for improved battery life.
 However, Prosser says he does not have information on the phone's internals and that he has only seen the design of the device.